gtownsie/Oracle-Cloud---A10-VThunder-Deployment/README.md

 # DEPLOYMENT SCENARIO
-For this deployment example,a web application service with a pair if vThunder VM's are deployed in one region using two available domains for redundancy in Oracle Cloud Infrastructure.
+For this deployment example,a web application service with a pair if vThunder VM's are deployed in one region using two available domains for redundancy in Oracle Cloud Infrastructure (OCI).

 ![Deployment Scenario](./images/Deployment_Senario.png)
-_Figure 7:_ Example deployment topology and network information
+_Figure 1:_ Example deployment topology and network information

-#DEPLOYMENT PREREQUISITES
+# DEPLOYMENT PREREQUISITES
-To deploy vThunder ADC for a business application running in Oracle Cloud Infrastructure, the user needs the following:
+To deploy vThunder ADC for a business application running in OCI, the user needs the following:
 * Oracle Cloud Infrastructure accounts and access information
 * vThunder ADC (image available in the Oracle Cloud Marketplace)
-* vThunder License Prepare appropriate license
+* vThunder License
-* SSH key pair for SSH and console access to vThunder and other Linux VM instances hosted in Oracle Cloud.
+* SSH key pair for SSH and console access to vThunder
-* Create a pair of Oracle API Public and Private Keys
+* Oracle API Public and Private Key pair

 # CONFIGURATION STEPS OVERVIEW
 The high-level configuration steps of this example deployment are as follows: